Graduate Transfer Student Admission and Transfer Credit Guidelines

 Many majors at Houghton College recognize a field placement experience as an integral component of professional preparation.
 Internships are considered to be quality experiential learning opportunities, generally in off-campus, nonacademic settings.
 They are intended as highly structured, professionally supervised experiences and usually occur during the junior or senior year.
 Internships require approval by the supervising academic department and extensive involvement by the student.
 Supervision is a shared responsibility between the academic department and the selected field agency.
 Students need to be enrolled in their internships prior to beginning the experience.
 They should enroll in the term (fall, spring, Mayterm or summer) when they are doing the field placement.
 They cannot enroll for the internship in a previous or subsequent semester to take advantage of a different year's tuition.
-Summer internships are specifically included in the Mayterm policy and students and advisors should calculate the hours carefully when contemplating tuition-free internships.
+Summer internships are specifically included in the Mayterm session of Summer policy and students and advisors should calculate the hours carefully when contemplating tuition-free internships.

 Tutorial work is for the benefit of the student who needs a currently unavailable course; for example, one not scheduled for the semester when it is essential for graduation.
 Tutorial courses must be from the regular college catalog.
 Course approval and registration for tutorial courses shall be made in advance of the instructor’s assigning any tutorial work for credit.
 Concurrence by the advisor, instructor, department chair, and area associate dean is required.
-The forms to be used for a proposed tutorial are available in the academic records office or on the website.
+The forms to be used for a proposed tutorial are available or on the Academic Record Office’s website.

 A tutorial fee shall be charged (see information on expenses).
 The instructor must meet with the student for the purpose of giving instruction and directing the tutorial work for a minimum of 7.5 clock hours for each hour of credit to be earned.